Ninetalesgh/dndcampaign/vault/dm/item_info.md

 ### Versatile
 This weapon can be used with one or two hands.
 The specified damage roll is used when using two hands to make a Melee Attack.

+## Variant
+Items with variants have different templates, the variant does not change once determined. *(A Fernian Ash Staff will always be a Fernian Ash Staff)*

+## Modified Metal
+[TODO] Rules, but basically 1 variant per item. item has to be mundane. only counts for weapons, armor, and shield?